 When testing for moisture in a remodel environment, IFTI will work with you to determine the best schedule that allows testing to be performed with little to no impact to the business operations.
 We can coordinate testing before or after operating hours and strategically place test kits out of sight to customers and store associates.

 When scheduling concrete slab moisture testing for a remodel initiative, IFTI will conduct the testing well in advance, allowing you to understand the moisture conditions, budget, and potential costs before the start of the remodel, eliminating last minute change orders.

 Whether it’s a single project, or several hundred, IFTI has the capabilities to plan and execute a moisture testing program of any size.

 Pre-lease agreement (due diligence testing)

-It is common practice to perform some level of due diligence testing prior to any contracts being signed for a lease.
+It’s common practice to perform some level of due diligence testing prior to signing any lease contract.
 Given the cost impact of a concrete slab with excessive moisture, it only makes sense to understand the moisture content of the slab during lease negotiations.

 Risk assessment and product recommendations